ryrobes/rvbbit/README.md

 ## Clojure based
 ### Data is Code, Code is Data.

 While RVBBIT is very much a "Clojure platform" and a full-blown nREPL client, knowing Clojure is *not* a requirement.
-You can build an entire dashboard with only drag & drop and a SQL database - but its full flexibility is unlocked with some Clojure knowledge.
+You can build an entire dashboard with only drag & drop and a SQL database - but its full flexibility is unlocked with some Clojure knowledge and some creative thinking.
+Shape rotators welcome.

 ## SQL Specific Features